European Summer Academy

 The summer academy explores the intimate relations of digital technologies, organization and entrepreneurship.
 Students and lecturers interrogate and reflect how digital technologies change the way we organize and the way we are organized.
 They focus on historical trajectories, scrutinize today’s entrepreneurial and organizational contexts of algorithmic management, platform and surveillance economies, and ponder alternative forms of socio-technical organizing.

-2019 – Be creative!
+2019 – BE CREATIVE!

 Organizing Creativity and Attention